 13.8 billions years ago, equal quantities of matter and antimatter were created during the Big Bang.
-After only 1 second, while the Universe was cooling and expending, antimatter had almost disappeared, allowing matter to form everything around us such as stars, planets and life.
-The LHCb experiment, located 100m underground at the French-Swiss border, investigates the mystery of the vanishing of antimatter by exploring the physics of particles made of b (beauty) quarks and c (charm) quarks.
-LHCb is one of the four biggest experiments of the Large Hadron Collider (LHC) at CERN.
-The LHCb experiment is an international collaboration of around 1200 members from 73 institutes in 16 countries across the globe.
+After only 1 second, while the Universe was cooling and expanding, antimatter had almost disappeared, allowing matter to form everything around us: stars, planets and, eventually, life.
+The LHCb experiment, located 100m underground at the French-Swiss border, investigates the mystery of the antimatter’s vanishing by exploring the physics of particles made of b (beauty) and c (charm) quarks.
+LHCb is one of the four biggest experiments operating at the Large Hadron Collider (LHC) at CERN.
+The LHCb experiment is an international collaboration of around 1400 members from 90 institutes in 20 countries across the globe.
 The geometry of the LHCb detector is based on the fact that hadrons made of b and c quarks are predominantly produced in the forward (or backward) cone around the direction of the proton beams.
-The detector is a series of sub-detectors each having a specific task:
+The detector is made of a series of sub-detectors, each having a specific task:

 - The Vertex Locator (called VELO) is placed at the proton-proton interaction point of the LHC.
 It is a silicon detector allowing a precise reconstruction of the hadrons’ decay vertices, as well as the collision point.

 - RICH1 and RICH2 are detectors based on the Cherenkov effect.
 They allow for identification and separation of different types of charged particles.

-- The magnet placed between the TT and T1, T2, T3 stations curves the trajectory of the charged particles to obtain a precise measurement of their momentum.
+- The magnet placed between the UT and SciFi stations bends the trajectories of the charged particles to obtain a precise measurement of their momentum.

-- The five muon stations M1-M5 identify the muon passage, being the only particles capable of traversing the ECAL and HCAL chambers.
+- The muon stations M2-M5 identify the muons, which are the only particles capable of traversing the ECAL and HCAL absorbers.

-The research program of the LHCb collaboration is very diversified.
-Here are the main points:
+The research program of the LHCb collaboration is very diverse, and includes:

-- Measurements of the CP violation parameters in the decays of particles made of b quarks.
+- Measurements of the CP violation parameters in the decays of particles made of b and c quarks.

 - Study of “conventional” hadrons (mesons and baryons), as well as “exotic” hadrons made of more than 3 quarks, called tetraquarks (4 quarks) and pentaquarks (5 quarks).
 LHCb has discovered dozens of new hadron states, both conventional and exotic.

-- Search for rare decays (meaning that the Standard Model predictions account for very small branching ratios).
+- Search for rare decays (processes that are very suppressed in the Standard Model).

-- Search for new particles through direct and indirect measurements.
+- Search for new fundamental particles or interactions through direct and indirect measurements.